Tel Aviv travel guide

 that of Japhet, Noah's son.
 Archaeological finds indicate that

-Jaffa existed as a port city a remarkable 4,000 years ago, serving
+Jaffa existed as a port city 4,000 years ago, serving both Egyptian

-seldom drop below 70°F (21°C).
-Many visitors travel to Eilat to
+below 70°F (21°C).
+Many visitors travel to Eilat to enjoy its

-enjoy its fantastic diving and snorkelling opportunities in the Red
+fantastic diving and snorkelling opportunities in the Red Sea, one

-Sea, one of the world's most magnificent marine preserves.
-Brightly
+of the world's most magnificent marine preserves.
+Brightly coloured

-coloured coral fish, moray eels and even manta rays can be seen,
+coral fish, moray eels and even manta rays can be seen, while

-while landlubbers will enjoy lazing on the beautiful beach and
+landlubbers will enjoy lazing on the beautiful beach and splashing

-splashing in the shallows.
-For those who love sea creatures a
+in the shallows.
+For those who love sea creatures a popular

-popular activity in Eilat is swimming with the bottlenose dolphins
+activity in Eilat is swimming with the bottlenose dolphins in their

 A lesser-known activity in Eilat is bird-watching, as more than one billion birds navigate between the Mediterranean coast and the Jordan Mountains, making the area one of the best places to watch migratory flight.
 The Timna Valley National Park is located just north of Eilat and is a wonderful excursion for those wanting a day in the desert on camel-back or by jeep, while the more active can enjoy hiking in the desert mountains.
 The Red Canyon is a dramatic and beautiful feature of the area which attracts many hikers and provides fun for the whole family.
 Another popular Eilat excursion for children is a visit to the Hai Bar National Biblical Wildlife Reserve, a kind of zoo which collects and protects endangered animals from the Bible.